Yes, the lumber shortage is real

 “We're not trying to swindle anybody, the prices have gone up, and at this point, it's a waiting game to see when they're going to go back down again.
 But right now it's not looking like it's going to happen this year.
 So we're trying our hardest, and as soon as we can get those prices inched down, we're inching right down with them,” she continued.
 “We are definitely not overcharging for the sake of overcharging or trying to gouge the customers because we want you guys to be able to buy the materials and to use it and to have a good quality product and that's the most important thing to us, not necessarily the bottom line.”

-According to the NAHB, Commerce Secretary Gina Raimondo acknowledged the issues surrounding lumber and promised to take action in a recent House Appropriations subcommittee hearing.
+According to Howard, Commerce Secretary Gina Raimondo acknowledged the issues surrounding lumber and promised to take action in a recent meeting with the NAHB.

+"We're hoping that the administration is going to take action sooner rather than later," said Howard.

 More from VERIFY: Yes, the pool industry is experiencing shortages impacting above-ground pools and chlorine tablets